iyage/blop-api/README.md

 ## About The Project

-This is a basic blog api to demostrate crud operation, built with nodejs and typescript
+This is a basic blog api that demostrate crud operation, built with nodejs and typescript

 ### Technology used